tommaso-piselli/fairness-js/README.md

 # 🔃 Changelog

+> [22/08 🕐] Card Layout
-> [21/08 🕐] Rewrote HTML and CSS for better understanding
+> [21/08 🕐] Start rewrite HTML and CSS for better understanding: Header and page layout
 > [18/07 🕐] Implemented fairness + stress minimization through coefficient selection: working on all graphs at disposal\
 > [13/07 🕐] Add Random graphs generator, checked ✔️ whether stress and fairness work properly\
 > [11/07 🕐] Add Preprocess for more graphs\